luciandavila/smartphones-inventory/ruby/app/README.md

 # navigate to the correct folder
 $ cd ruby/app

-# use the expected ruby ​​version (2.6.6) (you can install the version  manually if you want to)
+# use the expected ruby ​​version (2.6.6)
+# you can install the version manually if you want to, but the project supports ruby version manager:
 $ rvm use

-# install the dependencies
+# install the yarn dependencies
+# (recommended node version is 10.20.1; recommended yarn version is 1.22.0)
 $ yarn install

+# install the ruby dependencies
 $ bundle install

 # setup the database